 - Comply with all requirements that apply to your generator status.

-See Additional Resources below to download the notification form.
+Download the notification form from Additional Resources below.
 You may fill out and save the Microsoft Word version on your computer.
 The PDF form has to be printed out and completed by hand.

 Hazardous Waste Manifest Requirements